Dr. John All - Executive Director

 James Holmes – Treasurer

-James works professionally in corporate finance and is pleased to serve as the Treasurer of the American Climber Science Program.
+James works professionally in corporate finance and is pleased to volunteer as the Treasurer of the American Climber Science Program.
 James likes to help advance scientific research and environmental conservation through climbing.
-He lives in New York City, trains on rock and ice around the Northeast U.S., and travels around the world to climb.
-James has joined each of the ACSP Cordillera Blanca expeditions since 2012 and has summited more than five peaks over 5,000m.
+He lives in New York, trains on rock and ice around the Northeast U.S., and travels around the world to climb.
+James has joined 7 expeditions to Peru's Cordillera Blanca with the ACSP and has summited 6 peaks over 5,000m in elevation.
+He is a certified Wilderness First Responder and Lifetime Member of the National Eagle Scout Association.

 Dr. Alex C. Stella- Expedition Doctor